Operation Catechism: Departure

 The decision to launch Operation Catechism was made in the early hours of 12 November.
 A weather forecast issued on the afternoon of 11 November predicted that clouds might be encountered over northern Norway.
-One of the Mosquito meteorological aircraft flew over the area that evening, and its crew reported encountering patches of cloud when they returned to Scotland shortly after midnight on the night of 11–12 November.
-Nevertheless, the commander of No. 5 Group, Air Commodore Ralph Cochrane, decided to attempt another attack in the hope that the bombers would encounter clear weather over Tromsø.
+One of the Mosquito meteorological aircraft flew over the area that evening, and its crew reported patches of cloud when they returned to Scotland shortly after midnight on the night of 11–12 November.
+The commander of No. 5 Group, Air Commodore Ralph Cochrane, decided to attempt another attack in the hope that the bombers would encounter clear weather over Tromsø.
 The plan for this operation remained the same as that used in Operation Obviate, with the attack force to use identical routes.

 A total of 32 Lancasters were dispatched.
 No. 617 Squadron contributed eighteen bombers, and No. 9 Squadron thirteen.
 As with Operations Paravane and Obviate, they were joined by a Lancaster fitted out as a film aircraft from No. 463 Squadron RAAF.
 The role of this aircraft was to collect material for use in propaganda films.
-Seven No. 9 Squadron Lancasters, including that of its commanding officer Wing Commander James Bazin, were unable to participate, as they could not be cleared in time of the snow and ice that had formed on them overnight.
+Seven No. 9 Squadron Lancasters, including that of its commanding officer Wing Commander James Bazin, were unable to participate, as they could not be cleared in time of snow and ice that had formed on them overnight.
 The No. 617 Squadron aircraft took off between 2:59 and 3:25 am BST, and the No. 9 Squadron aircraft between 3:00 and 3:35 am BST.
 The aircraft flown by No. 9 Squadron's deputy commander, Squadron Leader Bill Williams, was among those able to take off and he assumed command of the unit.

 The Lancasters flew individually over the Norwegian Sea.
 As had been the case during Operation Obviate, they crossed the Norwegian coast between the towns of Mosjøen and Namsos where a gap in German radar coverage had been located.
 Several of the bombers flew too far to the north, and came within range of German radar stations.
-The attack force rendezvoused over Torneträsk lake.
+The Lancasters rendezvoused over Torneträsk lake.
 After making two orbits, No. 617 Squadron's commanding officer, Wing Commander "Willie" Tait, fired a flare gun from his aircraft to signal the force to proceed to Tromsø.
-Two No. 9 Squadron Lancasters failed to reach Torneträsk lake in time, and returned to base without attacking.
+Two No. 9 Squadron Lancasters failed to reach Torneträsk lake in time and returned to base without attacking.